-As required by U.S. GAAP, net assets associated with endowment funds, including funds designated by the Board of Directors as endowments, are classified and reported based on the existence or absence of donor-imposed restrictions.
+As required by U.S. GAAP, net assets associated with endowment funds are classified and reported based on the existence or absence of donor-imposed restrictions.

 The UPMIFA was enacted in Tennessee effective July 1, 2007.
 The Center has interpreted the UPMIFA as requiring that the Center classify as permanently restricted net assets a) the original value of donor-restricted gifts to the permanent endowment, b) the original value of subsequent donor-restricted gifts to the permanent endowment, and c) accumulations (interest, dividends, capital gain/loss) to the permanent endowment made in accordance with the direction of the applicable donor gift instrument at the time the accumulation is added to the fund.